|Best overall||Alex Tech 10ft - 1/2 inch Cord Protector Wire Loom Tubing Cable||SEE IT||

 Standing desks help with productivity.
 However, worrying about wires can mess with your ability to focus on the task at hand.
 Stress no more with the Stand Up Desk Store Under Desk Cable Management Tray.
 As the name suggests, it’s built specifically as cable management for standing desks.
 The tray can fit a surge strip and then some, and it doubles as a modesty panel.
 It’s incredibly sturdy, and the lip on the inside prevents cables and wires from spilling over when taking your standing desk sky-high.
 It’s worth noting that it only attaches using screws—you’ll have to flip your desk and have an electric screwdriver handy to make the process easier.
 It comes with a five-year warranty in case you’re not happy with your purchase.
 However, we think you, your knees, your focus, and your expensive electronics will thank you.

-Why it made the cut: A surge strip, but make it discreet, have USB-A ports, and come with a connected equipment warranty.
+Why it made the cut: A surge strip, but make it discreet, have USB-A ports, and be wall-mountable.

 - Material: Plastic, electronic component